 Proposal:

-The starting monitoring occasion of the PDCCH-based power saving signal/channel is dedicated configured with the offset relative to the beginning of the DRX ON.
+The starting monitoring occasion of the PDCCH-based power saving signal/channel is configured with the monitoring occasion offset relative to the beginning of the DRX ON based on Rel-15 search space principle with posible new search space parameters.

-A window of monitoring time is also configured when multiple monitoring occasions are configured.
+FFS: The parameters of search space configuration for the offset of the monitoring occasion

+.

-The offset value is the UE assistance information based on UE capability
+The preferred offset value is the UE assistance information based on UE capability